OlivierBakker/CeD-SuRE-SNP/README.md

 `pipeline` should hopefully be re-usable, but a substantial ammount of tweaking is probably required to get everything to run in your compute enviroment.

-For more details on `pipeline` and `analysis`, please see the respective folders README,
+For more details on `pipeline` and `analysis`, please see the respective folders README.
+Also see the wiki for a detailled walkthrough of the analysis steps.

+`pipeline/iPCR-tools` contains the java project which forms the backbone of the pipeline.
+This has implemented some tools that may be of use outside of only the SuRE scope.

+# On pipeline maintance
+I will likely not be maintaing this pipeline into the far future.
+That being said, I'll try to update the documentation the best I can and keep an eye on any issues raised here: https://github.com/OlivierBakker/CeD-SuRE-SNP/issues